amz-tools/amazon-sp-api/README.md

 Since the Selling Partner API is still pretty new, not all API paths and endpoints have been tested for full functionality.
 If you find any calls not working please open up a new issue.

-Some operations don't seem to be heavy-use resistant yet, i.e. the `listCatalogItems` operation throws an `InteralFailure` error (statusCode 500) if used repetitive (although restore rate of operation is respected).
+The `listCatalogItems` operation doesn't respect the restore rate yet, meaning it restores a lot slower than the default restore rate of 6 requests per second.

 Some endpoints might have issues with special charsets like UTF-8.
 I.e. the `finances` operations return invalid UTF-8 encodings for all data prior to May 2020 resulting in JSON parse errors.

+The `aplusContent` endpoint is currently not working as expected.
+I.e. the most simple `searchContentDocuments` operation returns an `InvalidInput` error (statusCode 400).

 ## Seller Support